Brayden-Zhang/alphaearth-foundations/README.md

 ## Data Sources

 The model is trained on many data sources including:
-- **Optical**: Sentinel-2, Landsat 8/9. *Note: for simplicty, my implementation only supports Sentinel-2 and Landsat 8/9.*
+- **Optical**: Sentinel-2, Landsat 8/9. *Note: for simplicty, my implementation only supports Sentinel-2, but it should be relatively straightforward to add new datasets to the training*
 - **Radar**: Sentinel-1, PALSAR2
 - **LiDAR**: GEDI
 - **Environmental**: GLO-30, ERA5-Land, GRACE